dhermes/bezier/docs/native-libraries.rst

     ``HeapFree``), so allocating memory with one and freeing with another is an error.

-This problem has been `largely fixed`_ in newer versions of Python but is still worth knowing, especially for older but still prominent Python 2.7.
+This problem has been `largely fixed`_ in newer versions of Python but is still worth knowing, especially for the older but still prominent Python 2.7.

 Unfortunately, there is no Fortran compiler provided by MSVC.
 The `MinGW-w64`_ suite of tools is a port of the GNU Compiler Collection (``gcc``)